Plastic Surgery Guide Korea Updates & Prices

 Planning Your Recovery in Korea

 Recovery planning is just as important as choosing your surgeon.
 Seoul offers numerous recovery residences specifically designed for post-surgical patients, featuring medical-grade beds, 24-hour nursing check-ins, and meals tailored for recovery diets.
 These facilities typically charge ₩100,000–₩300,000 per night ($73–$218 USD).
+Read about gangnam dermatology review.

 Most surgeons recommend staying in Korea for a minimum of 7–14 days post-procedure for follow-up appointments and to monitor healing.
 For complex procedures like jaw surgery, a 3–4 week stay may be recommended.
 You can find detailed advice in our Korea Plastic Surgery Recovery Plan guide.